1stvamp/memorised/README.rst

 You can do the same for simple instance and class methods, however for most instance methods, e.g. when caching results for database models, you probably want to include some form of identity to single out a method call on one instance from another instance.
-You can do this by providing a list of one ore more `parent keys`, these are the names of attributes in the parent instance that you want to be appended to the memcache key::
+You can do this by providing a list of one or more `parent keys`, these are the names of attributes in the parent instance that you want to be appended to the memcache key::